Remote Agent

 Target-Token: <target-token>Remote Agent forwards the request to:

 http://<translated-target-host>/mcpIf the matching HOSTS entry has internalHost, Remote Agent connects to internalHost.
 Otherwise it connects directly to Target-Host.
+Sending only one target header is treated as an invalid proxied request.

 The Konrado.AI dashboard will update from Waiting for connection... to Connected after the agent reports back.